augustl/augustl.com/posts/blog/2019/the_important_difference_between_layout_and_rendering.md

 Different rendering engines might have different names for these.
 But the concept of separating layout and rendering exists in every rendering engine I'm aware of.

-Let's see how this works, using the web as an example.
+Let's see how this works, using the web and HTML as an example.

-## How to cause "layout"
+## How to cause "layout" in plain old HTML

-Allright, we have a div.
+Allright, we have a div, with plain old HTML.
+No JavaScript, no React.

 <pre><code data-lang="html">
 <div>hai</div>